hoskeri/uml-sh/README.md

 inside it.
 If its built in, hostfs can be used to mount the host filesystem and use the files from there.

+## Usage

+### Build a UML kernel in the usual way.

+	Eg. `make ARCH=um`

+	This will build the UML image and modules

+### Change into the Kernel directory and run the mkumlfs script

+	This will boot up the kernel and start a busybox shell.

+### Access the host filesystem if its available.

+	`mkdir /mnt`

+	`mount -t hostfs none /mnt`

+## Dependencies

+	Currently they are fakeroot and busybox-static.
+	Both are available as packages of the same name on Debian/Ubuntu.